Where would we be without the humble wooden pallet?!

-Notwithstanding this, it is a fact that from 1st January 2021, it is a legal requirement for all wooden packaging material (WPM), for exports to the EU to be compliant with a treatment and marked as specified in the International Standard for Phytosanitary measures No 15 (ISPM15).
-This also includes dunnage for securing purposes.
+This page previously drew attention to the fact that from 1st January 2021, it became a legal requirement for all wooden packaging material (WPM), for exports and imports between GB and the EU to be compliant with a treatment and marked as specified in the International Standard for Phytosanitary measures No 15 (ISPM15).
+This also included dunnage for securing purposes.

 The TIMCON website is a useful source to find suppliers who can produce compliant packaging.